 1. Home

-This guide covers the complete picture: what LegitScript is, the difference between certification and monitoring, who needs certification, the current 2026 fee structure, a step-by-step application walkthrough, what triggers a monitoring flag, and how ConvesioPay’s LegitScript infrastructure connects to your account.
+This guide covers the complete picture: what LegitScript is, the difference between certification and monitoring, who needs certification, the typical certification timeline, a step-by-step application walkthrough, what triggers a monitoring flag, and how ConvesioPay’s LegitScript infrastructure connects to your account.

 Certification vs. Monitoring: The Critical Distinction